 Yes, we definitely encourage visits.
 Please email CoreyPine directly at director@blueridgeschool.org to schedule a tour.

-Please note, we request booking at least 3 weeks in advance.
+Please note, we request booking at least 3 weeks in advance though occasionally we can accommodate a tour sooner.

-We are not offering apprenticeships for the 2022 school year.
-We do have assistants who help with class set up and clean up each day for a small tuition discount.
-There are two spots for the Holistic Herbalism Program, one for the Essentials of Herbalism Program, and one for the Advanced Clinical Program.
+We are not offering apprenticeships anymore.
+We do need class assistants who help with class set up and clean up each day in exchange for a discount on tuition.
+There are two spots for the Holistic Herbalism Program, and two for the Essentials of Herbalism Program.

 We accept applications for each of our programs until the application due date.
 In the event a class does fill up before the due date, we will be sure to post an update on the program’s page announcing that enrollment is closed.
 Please note, each program has it’s own due date, so please see each individual program under the Programs tab above for more information.
 If you’ve paid the application fee and the program is full, you will be refunded.

 Right now, BRSHM is offering equity seats for Black, Indigenous and People of Color – at this time, all equity seats consist of a 10% discount on tuition.
-Please email bloomfield@blueridgeschool.org if you are interested.
+Please email jj.brhsm@gmail.com if you are interested.
 Unfortunately, we are not able to accept any forms of financial aid.
-We do, however, offer payment plans if paying the tuition in a lump sum is not feasible for you.
+We do, however, offer payment plans if paying the tuition in a lump sum is not feasible for you, though these are limited.
 Lastly, we are not offering work-trade opportunities at this time.

 All students who complete our programs will receive a certificate.
 They are listed below: